SANDY HOOK PROMISE

 NEW YORKERS AGAINST GUN VIOLENCE

-Join us for the April 19 performance sponsored by NYAGV followed by a post show talk back
+Thank you to those who joined us for the April 19 performance sponsored by NYAGV followed by a post show talk back.
+Learn More Here.

 A statewide organization working to reduce gun violence through legislative advocacy, education, and community outreach.
 With a primary focus on New York State, NYAGV's initiatives are designed to encourage action, influence public opinion, and lead to the implementation of policies and practices that protect New Yorkers, particularly youth, from gun violence.
 Learn more at NYAGV.org